b-reyes/slurm-docker-cluster/README.md

 ## ⚙️ Advanced Configuration

-You can modify Slurm configurations (`slurm.conf`, `slurmdbd.conf`) on the fly without rebuilding the containers.
-Just run:
+You can modify Slurm configurations (`slurm.conf`, `slurmdbd.conf`, `cgroup.conf`, `job_submit.lua`) on the fly without rebuilding the containers.
+Just run the following command with whatever Slurm files you want to update:

 ```bash
 ./update_slurmfiles.sh slurm.conf slurmdbd.conf